The mighty Moll’s Gap in Killarney is one of the most popular stops on the Ring of Kerry route.

 From cyclists and bikers, to road trippers from across the globe, it’s an ideal place to stop for a coffee, lunch, or just to take in the views.
 Here’s what you need to know.

 It couldn’t be easier to find parking at Moll’s Gap.
-There’s a spacious car park right at the gap itself, with plenty of room for bikers, cyclists, cars and motorhomes alike.
-It’s opposite a beautiful stone shop and cafe, so you can’t miss it!
+There’s a spacious car park right at the gap itself, with plenty of room for bikers, cyclists and cars.
+It’s opposite the large Avoca store.

 It’s easy to get carried away with the sheer beauty of your surroundings, but take care.
 The car park is on a tight bend, with a junction, so you’ll not always hear or see traffic coming.
 If you’re popping into the cafe, just make sure you check twice, you never know if there’ll be a biker trying to get their knee down on the hairpin!